joomla-collab/tpl_starter_bootstrap_4/readme.md

 # Starter Bootstrap 4 Template - tpl_starter_bootstrap_4

 This template has no styling.
-It simple installs using Bootstrap 4.
-It uses a CDN to load it.
+It simply installs a basic template with Bootstrap 4, which it loads from a CDN.
+(to do.
+Fallback to local if remote is not available or fall back to alternate CDN)

 If you want the SCSS to work you will need a plugin, I choose [https://extensions.joomla.org/extension/scss-compiler/](https://extensions.joomla.org/extension/scss-compiler/)